-Learn how climate change is affecting people, homes and real estate in Florida.
+Use this page to learn how climate change is affecting people in Florida.

-Of the top cities in Florida, the city with the highest overall risk is Cape Coral.
-The city with the lowest overall risk is Jacksonville.
+Of these top cities in Florida, the city with the highest overall risk is Jacksonville.
+The city with the lowest overall risk is Cape Coral.

 See our fire ranking methodology.